-Derk Alderts Omta (1824-1896, grandson of the first Omta, Derk Arends Omta) will have many offspring that emigrate to the US.
-He married Grietje Willems van der Ploeg.
-They got eight children.
-The third, Tun (Teunis, Tuinis) Omta (1861-1940) married Rijna (Reina) Jans Veldman on 3 June 1891 and emigrated in 1898 to the US.
+Also the fourth and youngest son of Derk Alderts Omta (1824-1896), Tun (Teunis, Tuinis) Omta (1863-1940, married to Rijna (Reina) Jans Veldman on 3 June 1891) emigrated to the USA in 1898.
 They were sponsored by Jacob Kimm and Willemina Omta (1866-1951), a niece of Tun (a daughter of Klaas Omta, the fifth son of Aldert Derks Omta) who had previously emigrated to Manhattan in the Gallatin Valley in Montana, where they also move to live nearby.
 Rob Kroes provides some nice pictures of farming in the Gallatin Valley in 1884 (fig. 1 and 2).

 1: Harvest in the Gallatin Valley, Montana (Rob Kroes)